On June 2, 2021, the Legal Advice & Referral Center merged with the NH Pro Bono Program to form 603 Legal Aid. Learn more.

 Apartments are now available in Concord, Bow and Franklin.
 Call CATCH Neighborhood Housing at (603) 223-0810 or email firstname.lastname@example.org to learn more.

-New Hampshire Legal Assistance (NHLA) and the Legal Advice and Referral Center (LARC) offer free online help sessions twice a month for tenants facing eviction.
+New Hampshire Legal Assistance (NHLA) and 603 Legal Aid are offering free online help sessions for tenants facing eviction.

 During these Eviction Clinics, legal aid attorneys and paralegals will explain tenants’ rights during an eviction and answer questions.
 They cannot provide legal advice for specific cases at the clinics.